 iii. execution of a document

 An Affidavit in support of the statement of admissions and denials shall be filed confirming the correctness of the contents of the statement.
 In the event that the Court holds that any party has unduly refused to admit a document under any of the above criteria, costs (including exemplary costs) for deciding on admissibility of a document may be imposed by the Court on such party.
 The Court may pass orders with respect to admitted documents including for waiver of further proof thereon or rejection of any documents.

-j.
-Framing of Issues (Order XIV): The next stage is framing issues.
+- Framing of Issues (Order XIV): The next stage is framing issues.
 Based on the questions of law arising and the admission-denial of the facts, the issues are framed by the Court in accordance with the provisions of the CPC Ord.
 XIV R 1 as under

 I. Rule 1 sub rule (1) states, “Issues arise when a material proposition of fact or law is affirmed by one party and denied by the other”

 ii.
-Sub rule (2) states, “Material propositions are those propositions of law or fact which a Plaintiff must allege in order to show a right to sue or a Defendant must allege in order to constitute his defense”
+Sub rule (2) states, “Material propositions are those propositions of law or fact which a Plaintiff must allege in order to show a right to sue or a Defendant must allege in order to constitute his defence”

 iii.
 Sub rule (3) States “Each material proposition affirmed by one party denied by other shall form subject of distinct issues”

 • Issues of law